hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 }
 ```
 As mentioned, a container must derive from ``SharedContainer``, have its own ``ContainerManager``, and implement a static `shared` instance.
 It also must be marked `final`.

+Also remember to define the "shared" container as a 'let', not 'var'.
+Defining it as a 'static var' will cause Swift to issue concurrency warnings in the future whenever that variable is accessed.

 Don't forget that if need be you can reach across containers simply by specifying the full `container.factory` path.